cvillafraz/pitch_coach/README.md

-# PitchCoach
+# Micdrop

-Local development setup for the PitchCoach Next.js app.
+Local development setup for the Micdrop Next.js app.

 ## Prerequisites
 - Node.js 18.18+ or 20+